Table of Contents

 - Upgrades and renovations can raise the property value, increasing the equity and buyout price.

-- Keep paperwork on big home projects to show valuers to justify higher prices.
+- Keep records of major home projects to show the valuer and justify a higher price.

-- Property values rise and fall a lot based on demand, economy, and many other reasons.
+- Property values can rise or fall significantly based on buyer demand, the broader economy, and other factors..

-Case Study 1: Buying Out the House – Married Couple in Melbourne
+Case Study 1: Buying Out The Family Home – Married Couple in Melbourne

 Sarah wants to stay in the house with their two kids.
-That means she needs to buy out James’s share of the equity.
+That means she needs to buy out James’s share of the equity in the property.

 Here’s the breakdown: